 - Like email, social media requires customers to switch focus away from your site, introducing a disconnect that will potentially kill a sale.

-- With so many available social channels, your resources will be stretched thin if you try to cover them all, resulting in lower levels of service.
+- With so many available social channels, your resources will stretch thin if you try to cover them all, resulting in lower levels of service.

 32% of customers expect a social response within a 30-minute window.
-To add to the pressure, 24% expect a reply within 30 minutes regardless of when the contact was made — meaning the same response time is expected outside of standard business hours.
+To add to the pressure, 24% expect a reply within 30 minutes regardless of when they made contact — meaning they expect the same response time outside of standard business hours.

 It’s also important to note that social media remains relatively unpopular as a customer communication channel.
 In countries like the USA, Canada, the UK and Australia, support usage rates stand at just 25% or less.
 This may be because 80% of social media users receive the answer they need only ‘sometimes’.